dgvirtual/codeigniter4-meta-info/README.md

 ## Credits

-This project is an adaptation of Bonfire2 Users meta info functionality for general CodeIgniter 4 use.
+This library is an adaptation of Bonfire2 Users meta info functionality for general CodeIgniter 4 use.
 Bonfire2 was created by Lonnie Ezell
 <lonnieje@gmail.com> and contributors.
 For more information, visit the
 [Bonfire2 project](https://github.com/lonnieezell/Bonfire2).

-This library was created (partly adapting Bonfire2 code) by Donatas Glodenis.
+This library was created by Donatas Glodenis.
 You can reach out to me at [dg@lapas.info] for any questions or feedback.

 ## License